sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 </call-out>

-Segment samples and counts are refreshed approximately once per hour; they do not update immediately.
-If there are no changes to a segment since the last refresh, the sample and UI count displayed will be refreshed at increasing time intervals with a maximum sample and count refresh delay of 24 hours.
+Segment **samples** and **counts** are refreshed approximately once per hour; they do not update immediately.
+If no contacts are added to or removed from a segment since the last refresh, the sample and UI count displayed will be refreshed at increasing time intervals with a maximum sample and count refresh delay of 24 hours.

 You can see an estimate of the next scheduled segment refresh on the [**Contacts**](https://mc.sendgrid.com/contacts) page as well as on the detail page of your segment.